 Blackie would like to create a surround sound system with a minimum of wires.
 Doable?
 Scott says that there are wireless systems that work quite well.
-You;d probably still want to wire the front speakers.
-But the surround speakers and subwoofer can be wireless, for sure.
-Kliptch.
-Polk.
-Vizio's sound bar as a dedicated wireless subwoofer and surround speakers.
-But they'll need to be plugged in, or be connected to the subwoofer, which would be in the back of the room, not in the front.
+He'd probably still want to wire the front speakers.
+But the surround speakers and subwoofer can be wireless.
+Vizio's soundbar as a dedicated wireless subwoofer and surround speakers could work.
+But they'll need to be plugged in or be connected to the subwoofer, which would be in the back of the room.

 Scott joins Leo to answer a question about subwoofers.
 Dan bought a pair of subwoofers to go with his speaker system.
 Scott says that proper positioning of your subwoofer can make all the difference when setting up your home theater speakers, and these days, having two subwoofers is a good thing.
 But they also take up a lot of space.
 So, he's selling his speakers to get bookshelf models.
 Scott recommends listing them on AudioGon.com.
 It's designed to specifically sell your audio/video equipment.
 Another option is AVSForum.com.